What Is Welding Spatter And How To Reduce It?

 Grinder

-The welder’s best friend with a flapper wheel is another great last resort.
-It won’t chip off the residue like a spatter hammer will, but it will grind it away to a clean finish.
-If you must do some finishing grinds on the project, it can be quick to forget the spatter hammer and give the affected surface a tickle while you’re already grinding other areas.
+The welder’s best friend, with a flap wheel, is another great last resort.
+While it won’t chip off the residue like a spatter hammer will but it will grind it away to a clean finish!

 FAQs